leomotors/waifu-bot/README.md

 ### Steps

 - Fill in .env (see .env.example in each apps)
-- yarn install
+- pnpm install
-- yarn workspace @waifu-bot/server prisma migrate dev
+- (in apps/server) pnpm prisma migrate dev
-- yarn start (Will start all apps at once, Turborepo will automatically build for you!)
+- pnpm start (Will start all apps at once, Turborepo will automatically build for you!)

 ## Waifu Bot Archive